userbradley/documentation.breadnet.co.uk/docs/kb/githubactions/view-jwt-claim-github-actions.md

 ## Why

-When configuring Workload Identity federation for Github and Google cloud, it's useful to see the JWT claim being sent
+When configuring Workload Identity federation for GitHub and Google cloud, it's useful to see the JWT claim being sent

 ## How